SlothQL/SlothQL/README.md

 I am Alina Linden. 🦥 I am a software developer with a passion for problem solving and creating usable applications.
 I gained an interest in development while upskilling for a previous career as a graphic designer within print media.
 This quickly turned into a passion and I decided to pursue a career change.
 I recently completed the professional software development course at [CodeClan in Edinburgh](https://codeclan.com/). 🏴󠁧󠁢󠁳󠁣󠁴󠁿

-- :mortar_board: Currently learning: C#, Design Patterns, AWS
+- 🎓 Currently learning: C#, Design Patterns, AWS

 ## Social 🗣️